Brewers vs. White Sox Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Burnes has pitched five or more innings in 21 straight games and will look to extend that streak.
+- Brandon Woodruff (1-1) will take to the mound for the Brewers and make his fourth start of the season.

-- In 23 appearances this season, he has finished five without allowing an earned run.
+- Woodruff has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent